 Gary Loke, Director of Knowledge, Innovation & Delivery at Advance HE, said, “The collection of data on its own does nothing to advance staff and student equality but understanding the demographics of an institution and using that data is vital step using an evidence base to design initiatives to tackle issues related to inequality, checking that an initiative is having the desired effects and making changes as required.

-“This updated guidance is advisory, but when a diversity monitoring exercise is undertaken in a way that acknowledges and meaningfully recognises differences among staff and students, it plays an important role in identifying where change is required, and strengthens an institution’s equality, diversity and inclusion work.”
+“This updated guidance provides helpful suggestions for our members, but when a diversity monitoring exercise is undertaken in a way that acknowledges and meaningfully recognises differences among staff and students, it plays an important role in identifying where change is required, and strengthens an institution’s equality, diversity and inclusion work.”

-Advice is provided for recommended question stems, response options and supplementary guidance for the following characteristics:
+Advice is provided for recommended question stems, response options and supplementary guidance for the following areas:

 - Caring responsibilities